Abdulrahmankire/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: Our clothing local brand
-    text: >
+    text: >+
-      Tradition meets trend.
-Our locally designed and produced garments, made from pure Egyptian cotton, offer a perfect blend of heritage and contemporary style.
-Customize your wardrobe to reflect your individuality.
+      <div style="text-align: center">**Tradition meets trend.
+Our locally
+      designed and produced garments, made from pure Egyptian cotton, offer a perfect blend of heritage and contemporary style.
+Customize your wardrobe to reflect your individuality.**</div>

     media:
       title: Title of the video
       url: 'https://www.youtube.com/watch?v=ah-qNjM-V8Y'